Reporting – Banco do Brasil (2020)

 IMPLEMENTATION OF THE EQUATOR PRINCIPLES

 Socio-environmental issues are addressed by Banco do Brasil in its Credit Specific Policy.
 In it, the Bank defines that the socio-environmental responsibility and the capacity to generate employment and income of the enterprise should be considered in the decision on operations with credit risk.
 In addition, the policy emphasizes that the Bank does not assume credit risk with a client that is responsible for intentional damage to the environment, to submit workers to degrading forms of labor or keep them in conditions akin to slave labor, in which sexual exploitation of minors or child labor is practiced.
 The materialization of this orientation is given by the inclusion in all Credit Instruments of specific clauses with the commitment of the borrower not to use slave labor and child labor and also not to discriminate by race or gender.
-In addition, provision is made for the suspension of the transfer of resources and the early maturity of the debt, in case the borrower breaches said clauses.
+In addition, the Bank may use the suspension of the transfer of funds and the early maturity of the debt, if the borrower fails to comply with the aforementioned clauses.

 The projects assessed by Banco do Brasil are classified in a socio-environmental risk matrix that identifies relevant impacts and risks and management measures.
 Category A covers projects in which the potential risk or adverse socio-environmental impact is significant, multiple, irreversible or without a precedent.
 Category B, in turn, covers the projects that have the potential of risks and adverse socio-environmental impacts limited, in a lower number, extensively reversible and immediately controllable by using mitigation measures.
 Category C covers initiatives in which minimal or no adverse environmental and social risks and/or impacts.
 In all requests for financing categorized as A or B, Banco do Brasil requires the customer to develop or maintain an environmental and social management system.
 Furthermore, in high-risk cases it may be necessary to ask the customer to provide additional evaluation documentation, with a specific due diligence on human rights.

-That process provides the expertise of employees involved with the application of the Principles.
-Benefits include better control and monitoring of projects, the greater range of risks vision, the ability to better mitigate environmental risks, reputation, credit, legal and positive approach to shareholders, customers and employees.
+Benefits of application of the Equator Principles include better control and monitoring of projects, the greater range of risks vision, the ability to better mitigate environmental risks, reputation, credit, legal and positive approach to shareholders, customers and employees.